nantee/Fashion-MNIST-deeplearning/README.md

 # **Fashion MNIST classification with Deep learning**
-Train a deep Convolutional neural network to classify Zalando’s article images.
+Train a deep Convolutional neural network to classify Zalando’s article images with keras.

 ### MNIST for beginners in tensorflow: